Psalm 144 – War and Peace

 1. (1-2) Praising God who blessed and helped David in battle.

 And my fingers for battle—

 My shield and the One in whom I take refuge,

 Who subdues my people under me.

 i.
-In his youth, David’s hands and fingers were “Used to the hook and harp, and not to the sword and spear; but God hath apted and abled them to feats of arms, and warlike exploits.”
+In his youth, David’s hands and fingers were familiar with “…the [shepherd’s] hook and [musician’s] harp, and not to the sword and spear; but God hath apted and abled them to feats of arms, and warlike exploits.”
 (Trapp)

 iii.
-Who trains my hands for war: If a man or woman feels that God is training them to use spiritual weapons – such as the sword of the Spirit, the word of God – then their training must always continue.
-It is never, “who trained my hands for war,” but always in the present: who trains my hands for war.
+Who trains my hands for war: If a man or woman feels that God is training him or her to use spiritual weapons – such as the sword of the Spirit, the word of God – then training must always continue.
+It is never “who trained my hands for war,” but always in the present: who trains my hands for war.

 i.
 Of all the names and titles, we note that David began with my lovingkindness (hesed, the great word for God’s loyal and covenant love).
 He loved and valued God for being his fortress, his high tower, his deliverer, his shield, his refuge, and his conquering victory.
-Yet first among all those was the gift of love, mercy, and faithfulness of God.
+Yet first among all those was the gift from God of love, mercy, and faithfulness.

 ii.
 “In Psalm 144 David is extremely personal as he confesses who he had found God to be.
 He says ‘my Rock,’ ‘my loving God,’ ‘my fortress,’ ‘my stronghold,’ ‘my deliverer,’ and ‘my shield’.”
 (Boice)